wgy1027/postFireSeverityAssessment/postFire/Postfire-Literature.md

 ## Using high spatial resolution satellite imagery to map forest burn severity across spatial scales in a Pine Barrens ecosystem
 2017

+We assessed a 432 ha forest fire that occurred in April 2012 on Long Island, New York, within the Pine Barrens region.
+The mapping of forest burn severity was explored here at fine spatial scales, for the first time using remotely sensed spectral indices and a set of Multiple Endmember Spectral Mixture Analysis (MESMA) fraction images from bi-temporal — pre- and post-fire event — WorldView-2 (WV-2) imagery at 2 m spatial resolution.
+Two kinds of evaluation: (1) We first evaluated our approach using 1 m by 1 m validation points at the sub-crown scale per severity class (i.e. unburned, low, moderate, and high severity) from the post-fire 0.10 m color aerial ortho-photos; (2) we validated the burn severity mapping of geo-referenced dominant tree crowns (crown scale) and 15 m by 15 m fixed-area plots (inter-crown scale) with the post-fire 0.10 m aerial orthophotos and measured crown information of twenty forest inventory plots.

 ## Testing a Landsat-based approach for mapping disturbance causality in U.S. forests
 2017